-In our Phase 2a clinical trial, there were no drug related non-ocular AEs.
+In our Phase 2a clinical trial, there were no drug-related, non-ocular AEs.
 The patients in the 1 mg dose experienced nine drug related AEs, and seven out of ten patients demonstrated no AEs.
-One patient had only vitreous floaters and one patient had vitreous floaters, medication present in the vitreous, and reduction in vision.
+One patient had only vitreous floaters, medication present in the vitreous, and one patient had vitreous floaters coincident with a reduction in vision.
 The other AEs occurred in a single patient with medication present in the anterior chamber.
 The 2 mg dose was associated with medication present in the anterior chamber in five out of 11 patients.
-The majority of AEs occurred in this patient.
+The majority of AEs occurred in one patient.
 Two SAEs were reported in a single patient (severe vision loss due to presence of medication in the anterior chamber and corneal edema as a result of wash-out of the anterior chamber).
-We also conducted an interim safety analysis in the Phase 2b study.
-No drug related SAEs were reported in the Phase 2b study, but presence of medication in the anterior chamber was reported in four patients in the GB-102 2 mg dose group and one patient in the 1 mg dose group.

-On the basis of this data, we terminated the development of the 2 mg dose of GB-102 in all of our clinical trial programs.
+Our Phase 2b clinical trial of GB-102 was designed to test two different doses: 1mg and 2mg.
+We conducted an interim safety analysis in the trial and found that the presence of medication in the anterior chamber was reported in four patients in the GB-102 2 mg dose group and one patient in the 1 mg dose group.
+On the basis of these data, we terminated the development of the 2 mg dose of GB-102 in all of our clinical trial programs.
 We believe that the number of microparticles injected in the 2 mg dose (approximately 2 million) were too numerous to allow adequate aggregation.
-All patients in the Phase 2b trial having received GB-102 at either the 1 mg or 2 mg doses for the first six-month period of the study have now received the 1 mg dose as repeat therapy at month six.
-Notwithstanding the results from our clinical trials to date, the 1 mg dose of GB-102, as well as GB-102 for other indications and our other product candidates, may fail to demonstrate favorable efficacy, safety and tolerability.
+All patients in the Phase 2b trial having received GB-102 at either the 1 mg or 2 mg doses for the first six-month period of the trial received the 1 mg dose as repeat therapy at month six.